 Greenland Ranch.
 Photo by John Fielder.

-Douglas County, CO (July 13, 2020) – Coloradans and visitors alike should all recognize the iconic Greenland Ranch.
+Douglas County, Colo. – Coloradans and visitors alike should all recognize the iconic Greenland Ranch.
 The property makes up a significant portion of the “big green open space” that relieves commuters on their drive along I-25 between Denver and Colorado Springs.
 The ranch is the last defense preventing the houses and strip malls of Denver’s suburbs from connecting to our southern neighbor and forming one giant megalopolis from 16th Street Mall to Pikes Peak.
 First conserved in 2000, the Greenland Ranch offers commuters a prairie-to-peaks Colorado view that hasn’t changed in hundreds of years and a glimpse at the oldest operating cattle ranch on the Front Range.
 The conservation easement that first protected Greenland Ranch from development and subdivision twenty years ago has been transferred to the Colorado Cattlemen’s Agricultural Land Trust (CCALT) to hold and steward into the future.

 Original conservation of Greenland Ranch was facilitated by The Conservation Fund, Douglas County, and landowner John Malone in 2000, but the project was anticipated long before then.
 Former Colorado Governor Roy Romer advocated for the state to support conservation of Greenland Ranch as early as 1977, emphasizing that if the state didn’t act to conserve the property, Denver and Colorado Springs would grow together and the landscape between them would be lost to office towers, shopping malls and housing developments forever.
 By the early 1990s, Douglas County was the fastest-growing county in the country.